overbooked-io/docs/api-reference/resources/resource/update-a-resource.md

 ---
-description: Retrieves a Booking Block details.
+description: >-
+  Updates the specified Resource by setting the values of the parameters passed.
+Any parameters not provided will be left unchanged.
 ---

-# Get a Booking Block
+# Update a Resource

-{% api-method method="get" host="https://api.overbooked.io" path="/booking-blocks/:booking\_block\_id" %}
+{% api-method method="patch" host="https://api.overbooked.io" path="/resources/:booking\_block\_id" %}
 {% api-method-summary %}
-public.bookingBlock.get
+public.resource.update
 {% endapi-method-summary %}

 {% api-method-description %}